-What Is Encrypted
+What is Encrypted

 Important

-The XXH64 checksum inside each volume is encrypted using the encryption key.
+The XXH64 checksum inside each Volume is encrypted using the encryption key.
 This is not as strong as using a certified signature, but it provides substantial confidence that the block cannot be modified easily.

 See also

-Go back to:
+Go to:

 Go back to the Storage Daemon Data Encryption chapter.